Info for Speakers

 Experiences Panel

-We invite six current and recent undergraduate students to speak about their experiences with career-building programs such as REU’s, math study abroad programs, math camp counselorships, internships, and doing research projects with faculty at one’s own school.
-The panel will have a Q&A format, so speakers do not need to prepare anything in particular in advance.
+We invite six current and recent undergraduate students to speak about their experiences with career-building programs such as REUs, math study abroad programs, math camp counselorships, internships, research projects with faculty at one’s own school, community building, and outreach.
+The panel will have a Q&A format.

 The duration of the panel is 90 minutes.